RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 Network requirements for Active-Active databases include:

 - A VPN between each network that hosts a cluster with an instance (if your database spans WAN).
-- At least two (but no more than five) participating clusters.
 - A network connection to [several ports](#network-ports) on each cluster from all nodes in all participating clusters.
 - A [network time service](#network-time-service) running on each node in all clusters.